Bin1512/bin1512.github.io/_pages/about.md

 About me
 ======
-I am a research assistant at the University of Gothenburg, working in a project on spatio-temporal (time and space/geography) statistical and machine learning-based analyses of COVID-19 contagion in Sweden.
+I am a researcher at the University of Gothenburg, working in a project on spatio-temporal (time and space/geography) statistical and machine learning-based analyses of preterm delivery in Sweden.

 Contact
 ======